 It is a weekly podcast exploring sustainability topics.
 For example, "the necessity of overcoming our society's short-termism and discounting of future generations" and "the interesting role corporations play in solving - or inhibiting - sustainability.”

-Listening to these environmental podcasts will help you understand the roles some companies, the government, and individuals play in sustainability.
+Listening to these environmental podcasts will help you understand some companies, the government, and individuals' roles in sustainability.

 Ashley Ahearn is an award-winning public media journalist and host of her Grouse podcast.
 She talks in season one about wildlife conservation and other issues endangering the environs in the west.

-Out of all eight episodes, we loved "The Death of Compromise" and the "If not Hope, Then Courage" show.
+We loved "The Death of Compromise" and the "If not Hope, Then Courage" show out of all eight episodes.
 Feed your mind with some great storytelling about the “most controversial bird in the West.”
-You can share her story from her page to your social handles.
+You can share her story from her page on your social handles.